 Check out my You Tube Channel!

-I'm a Part-time ("Bench-Top") woodworker, I believe that a shop doesn't have to be huge or expensive to create beautiful furniture or crafts efficiently.
+I'm a Part-time ("Bench-Top") woodworker, I believe that a shop doesn't have to be huge or expensive to create beautiful furniture efficiently.
 My goal is to help you Maximize Your Shop, regardless of your space!

 Although I wish I could spend more time or money in my shop, I can't.
 I use bench-top machines, home-made jigs, and an efficient layout in order to maximize the output potential of my garage shop and minimize the amount of time to set up for each project.

-I grew up in a home where making was the norm, so I get my passion for it honestly.
+I grew up in a home where making was the norm, & get my passion for it honestly.
 I also love to teach others, probably something inherited also...
-My father (deceased 2018) was a shop teacher, contractor and builder who loved to tinker and build in his dream shop...and of course teach others about woodworking.
+My father (deceased 2018) was a shop teacher, contractor and builder who loved to tinker and build in his dream shop...and of course he loved to teach others about woodworking.
 My mother is a retired elementary teacher who has a passion for creativity and teaching others.
 She is full of life and cares deeply for those around her.

-I decided to study mechanical engineering in college, because of my passions for understanding how things work.
-I have always enjoyed building, fixing and working on things and have always maintained that as a hobby and out of necessity.
+I studied mechanical engineering in under-grad, because of my passions for understanding how things work.
+I have always enjoyed building, fixing and working on things and have always maintained that both as a hobby and out of necessity.

-I also have a passion and love for the people that surround me and the freedoms granted by the wonderful nation that I live in.
+I also have a love for the people that surround me and the freedoms granted by the wonderful nation that I live in.
 I spend my working days/hours practicing direct and organizational leadership through my job in the US Army.
 Soldiers are some of the most inspirational, hard-working and genuine people I have met.
 I love being one, and being around them.
 I'm extremely passionate about making sure they have the best training, leadership, and equipment possible.